CODE OF BUSINESS CONDUCT AND ETHICS

 Employees may also report their concerns to their supervisors or managers.
 If permitted by local law, anonymous reports can be made via the Berkshire Ethics and Compliance Hotline (800-261-8651) or Berkshire’s web reporting site, which is located at www.brk-hotline.com.

-If in doubt as to the lawfulness or propriety of particular conduct by a Berkshire subsidiary, a report of the matter should be made so that the issue can be investigated.
+If in doubt as to the lawfulness or propriety of particular conduct by a Berkshire subsidiary or Berkshire subsidiary employee, a report of the matter should be made so that the issue can be investigated.
 The Berkshire companies prohibit retaliation of any kind for making such a report in good faith, even if it turns out that the conduct being reported is not illegal or improper.

 II.
 PROHIBITED OFFERS OR PAYMENTS

 Prohibited Purposes.
-To ensure compliance with the FCPA, no Berkshire subsidiary or its agents or Intermediaries may corruptly provide, authorize, promise or offer to provide anything of value to a government official for any of the following purposes:
+To ensure compliance with the FCPA, no Berkshire subsidiary or its agents or Intermediaries acting on behalf of or for the benefit of such Berkshire subsidiary may corruptly provide, authorize, promise or offer to provide anything of value to a government official for any of the following purposes:

 - Influencing the official;